 In addition to this, we organize regular analysts’ conferences for analysts and institutional investors in Frankfurt am Main and London.
 These events were principally held in virtual form in 2021 due to the coronavirus.
 Finally, the Executive Board reports to the general public on significant events by way of press releases and ad-hoc announcements.
-All reports and statements are available on the company’s website at www.salzgitter-ag.com in both German and English.
+All reports and statements are available on the company’s website at https://www.salzgitter-ag.com/en/index.html in both German and English.